dreamos82/Arduino-MouseGlove/README.md

     # ./pointermouse

+you can also specify the device created for arduino, so in that case you must type (assuming that your arduino is plugged on ttyACM4):

+    # ./pointermouse /dev/ttyACM4

 WARNING: This project is intended as an experiment with arduino accelerometer, then it is not intended to work perfectly, or to be finished.